writethedocs/www/docs/include/conf/virtual/welcome-wagon.rst

 Getting into the conference is a two-step process.

-1. Buy a ticket and get a link to register.
+1. Buy a ticket.
-2. When you register, you get a link to get into the conference.
+2. Around one week to several days before the conference, you will receive a link to register in Hopin, our virtual conference platform.

 Do I have to be on video during the conference?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~